telerik/kendo-ui-core/docs/aspnet-mvc/helpers/listview/binding.md

 ---
-title: Binding
+title: Ajax Binding
-page_title: Ajax Binding of Kendo jQuery ListView widget
+page_title: Binding | Kendo UI ListView HtmlHelper
-description: Learn the steps to configure Kendo UI ListView component for AJAX binding and easily enable client data processing during AJAX binding.
+description: "Configure the Kendo UI ListView component for AJAX binding and easily enable client-data processing during AJAX binding."
+slug: ajaxbinding_listviewhelper_aspnetmvc
+position: 3
 ---

-# ListView Binding
+# Ajax Editing

-## Getting started

-When configured for ajax binding the Kendo ListView for ASP.NET MVC will make ajax requests when doing paging.
+When configured for Аjax binding, the Kendo UI ListView for ASP.NET MVC makes Ajax requests when doing paging.

-To configure the Kendo ListView for ajax binding follow these steps:
+## Getting Started

+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI ListView for ASP.NET MVC for Ajax binding.

-1. Add a new action method which will return data to populate the listview:
+**Step 1** Add a new action method which returns data to populate the ListView.

+###### Example

         public ActionResult Products_Read()
         {
             var products = new NorthwindDataContext().Products;
         }

-2. Add a new parameter of type `Kendo.UI.DataSourceRequest`.
-It will contain the current listview request information.
+**Step 2** Add a new parameter of type `Kendo.UI.DataSourceRequest`.
+It will contain the current ListView request information.
 Decorate that parameter with the `Kendo.UI.DataSourceRequestAttribute`.
-That attribute is responsible for populating the `DataSourceRequest` object.
+This attribute is responsible for populating the `DataSourceRequest` object.

+###### Example

         public ActionResult Products_Read([DataSourceRequest]DataSourceRequest request)
         {
             var products = new NorthwindDataContext().Products;
         }

-3. Use the `ToDataSourceResult` extension method to convert your `IQueryable` or `IEnumerable` to a `Kendo.UI.DataSourceResult` object.
-That extension method will page, filter, sort or group your data using the information provided by the
-`DataSourceRequest` object.
-To use the `ToDataSourceResult` extension method import the `Kendo.Mvc.Extensions` namespace.
+**Step 3** Use the `ToDataSourceResult` extension method to convert your `IQueryable` or `IEnumerable` to a `Kendo.UI.DataSourceResult` object.
+This extension method will page, filter, sort, or group your data using the information provided by the `DataSourceRequest` object.
+To use the `ToDataSourceResult` extension method, import the `Kendo.Mvc.Extensions` namespace.

+###### Example

         public ActionResult Products_Read([DataSourceRequest]DataSourceRequest request)
         {